Proud2Be offers FREE 121 support where you can be who you are and talk about what you want with a kind and supportive LGBTQIA+ support worker.

 Will you need to share my information with anyone else?

-If your support worker/volunteer needed to break confidentiality they would do their best to gain your consent and involve you in the process.
+If your support worker/volunteer needs to break confidentiality they will do their best to speak with you and involve you in the process.
+You can read about the Proud2Be CIC Safeguarding Adults Policy & Procedure here.

-Being LGBTQIA+ in itself is not a safeguarding issue and for this reason, we wouldn’t share information about your identity with anyone else in your life – unless you ask us to.
+Being LGBTQIA+ is not a safeguarding issue in itself.
+We will not share information about your LGBTQIA+ identity with anyone else in your life – unless you ask us to.

 What will happen during the 121 sessions?